PlumpMath/repl11/README.rst

 - logging now handling through http api, client can display as desired, and interpreter can run in background, no terminal requried

+- start repl directly from vim, no terminal required

 missing
 -------